Here’s the best substitute for white wine in cooking! There are a few options to avoid opening a bottle, or as a non-alcoholic option.

 Note that how these options work depend on the type of recipe and how the white wine is used.

 Another good white wine substitute?
 You can use broth as a white wine substitute in cooking!
 It won’t bring the acidity or complexity that wine does, but it will add a little extra flavor.
-You could also use it in combination with vinegar, as with above.
+If you’d like, you can add a splash of white wine vinegar to add a hint of acidity.

 If you’re really in a pinch, you can just use water as a white wine substitute!
 It won’t stand in for the acidity of white wine, but will keep the liquid ratios the same as the original recipe intended.